aaronlaitner/ROS2-CMPT416-Fall2025/docs/index.md

 ## Approach

-This project extends the safe reinforcement learning using Hamilton-Jacobi (HJ) reachability based control barrier functions (HJ-CBFs).
+This project extends prior work on safe reinforcement learning using Hamilton–Jacobi (HJ) reachability-based Control Barrier Functions (HJ-CBFs).
+The project enabled robust safety filtering during reinforcement learning using precomputed Backward Reachable Tubes (BRTs), while preparing the codebase for future deployment on real robotic platforms using ROS2.

-The project extends the original by leveraging precomputed Backward Reachable Tubes and preparing for ROS2 implementation of turtle.
+The current implementation focuses on **simulation-based validation** using a Dubins vehicle model and SAC-Lagrangian (SAC-LAG) reinforcement learning.

 ### Description